-At April 30, 2017 \$17,092 (July 31, 2016 \$127,760, July 31, 2015, \$90,185 & 2014 - \$55,079) is payable to the CEO and a director of the Company for accrued salary and expenses.
-The amounts are non-interest bearing, unsecured and has no fixed terms of repayment.
+At July 31, 2017 \$7,093 (July 31, 2016 \$127,760) is payable to the CEO and a director of the Company for accrued salary and expenses, as well as \$nil (2016 - \$24,622) payable to a director of the Company for consulting fees.
+The amounts are non-interest bearing, unsecured and have no fixed terms of repayment.

 In October 2012, the Company terminated all employment contracts due to budgetary and financial constraint.
 The Company calculated severance compensation based on employment contract and length of service as per British Columbia Employment Standards Act.
-During the fiscal year ended July 31, 2013 the Company recorded compensation liabilities in the amount of \$396,019, the balance of which is included in accounts payable and accrued liabilities.
+During the fiscal year ended July 31, 2013 the Company recorded compensation liabilities in the amount of \$396,019, of which \$134,356 remains in accounts payable and accrued liabilities at July 31, 2017.